14ercooper/gl_simple_game_engine/README.md

-## 14erEngine
+## 14erEngine v1

 ### Lightweight 3D Game Engine

 #### By 14er

-This is still very much a WIP.
-Check back later.
+A very simple 3d game engine I made just to see if I could.
+Not a whole lot interesting, but it does work (complete with rendering, physics, objects, etc).

 ## Dependencies